 Merrill Bennett, CPA

-Due to the regulated nature of our tax structure, filing laws are continually changing.
-Each year various tax forms are shortened, expanded, and updated by the IRS.
-Since most people do not specialize in taxes or have formal training, it can be difficult to keep up with every single adjustment.
-Utilizing tax software alone can lead to a fog of uncertainty when you file your taxes.
+Taxes are complicated.
+Filing laws are continually changing, and tax jargon is hard to understand.
+Each year various tax forms are shortened, expanded, and updated by the Internal Revenue Service (IRS).
+Since most people do not specialize in taxes or have formal training, it can be hard to keep up with every adjustment.
+Utilizing tax software can lead to a fog of uncertainty when you file your taxes.
 Did you do them correctly?
 Will you get audited?
-Choosing a professionally certified CPA is a great way to ensure you have done your taxes correctly.
+That is why choosing a tax specialist over tax software is a great way to ensure your taxes are correct.

 Merrill Bennett, CPA